Feeling nervous is one of the many wonderful experiences we humans enjoy.

 (If you’re experiencing a strongly nervous feeling on an on-going basis, talk to your doctor.)

 You may also have to use the technique a bunch of times in the run-up to whatever it is you’re about to do.
-Before a big audition, I’ve used it in the shower, while getting dressed, on the bus, and while waiting to be called in.
+Before a big audition, I’ve used it in the shower, while getting dressed, in the car, and while waiting to be called in.

 If you commit to it, it really does give you a break from those dreadful sensations.